marhiefi/flask-location-app-af/README.md

-## Flask location-based app with MySQL and Google Maps API.
+## Flask location-based app with MySQL and Google Maps API (in progress).
 Deployed on Heroku.